imagej/imagej.github.io/_pages/plugins/tws/how-to-compare-classifiers.md

 ![](/media/Screenshot-AWS-tutorial-analyse-precision-dialog.png "Screenshot-AWS-tutorial-analyse-precision-dialog.png")

-To give one more control, the “Advanced setup” allows one to bring up all the options that a result matrix oﬀers.
+To give one more control, the "Advanced setup" allows one to bring up all the options that a result matrix offers.
 This includes the options described above, plus options like the width of the row names, or whether to enumerate the columns and rows.

 ##### Saving the Results